datawithjack/datawithjack.github.io/_posts/2030-01-01-masters-thesis.md

 ## Selecting a Modelling Approach

-All the findings from the EDA ruled out linear regression models and pointed towars the use linear mixed models Although this posed a challenge from a modelling perspective, all these technicalities can be accommodated nicely using the LMM framework.

-The violations of independence rules out linear regression and opens the door to a LMM approach.
-This method offers a flexible framework by which to model the sources of variation and correlation that arise from grouped data (5) and also allows for the inclusion of smoothing methods (such as splines) to model non-linear functional forms.
+The findings from the EDA ruled out linear regression models (violations of independence) and pointed toward the use of linear mixed models.
+This method offered a flexible framework by which to model the sources of variation and correlation that arise from grouped data (5) and also allows for the inclusion of smoothing methods (such as splines) to model non-linear functional forms.

+## An Overview of LMMs

+I will try and keep this

+if you'e interested in some more of the math take a look at look at my these

 LMM’s are an extension of a general linear model (GLM).